 London rocket is one of the first weeds to appear in the wintertime in southern Arizona and disappears again once the climate turns hot.
 It is found predominately in small grains, citrus orchards, roadsides, and gardens in Arizona.
 London rocket is an extremely competitive winter weed and usually grows to be 2 feet tall and begins flowering in December through May.

 The milk thistle is a weed native to the Mediterranean region.
 It can be found in most areas in southern Arizona, most commonly in the Salt River Valley.
-It has a stout stem with rigid branching with a reddish purple flowering heads.
-Milk thistles grow along roadsides, irrigation ditches, waste areas, and has potential to invade large areas of pasture land in Maricopa, Gila, Pinal, Pima, and Cochise counties.
+It has a stout stem with rigid branching with a reddish-purple flowering head.
+Milk thistles grow along roadsides, irrigation ditches, waste areas, and has potential to invade large areas of pastureland in Maricopa, Gila, Pinal, Pima, and Cochise counties.
 Once the weed has established, it forms thick clumps excluding more desirable forage plants.
-They do have some toxic properties when growing in fertile soil; however it is not common enough in Arizona to cause poisoning.
+They do have some toxic properties when growing in fertile soil; however, it is not common enough in Arizona to cause poisoning.
 Milk thistles flower mostly from April through June.

 Spiny Sow Thistle